 Lower tax rates increase disposable income.
 Households set aside less money to pay taxes.
 Instead, they have more money to spend on goods and services.
 It stimulates demand, prompting an increase in output by businesses.

-When implementing expansionary policies, the government increases the budget deficit.
-Or, they move from budget surplus to budget deficit.
+When implementing expansionary policies, the government increases the budget deficit or moves from a budget surplus to a budget deficit.

 If successful, deficits stimulate economic growth.
-The prospects for business profits and household income are improving.
-That allows the government to collect more taxes and cover the deficit.
+The prospects for business profits and household income are improving, allowing the government to collect more taxes and cover the deficit.

 However, if the deficit persists and lasts a long time, it can hurt the economy in the long run.
 Government debt builds up, increasing interest expense and the risk of default.
-A build-up of debt can cause crowding out effect.
+A build-up of debt can cause a crowding-out effect.

 What is the crowding-out effect?